luizcarloscf/luizcarloscf.github.io/content/en/authors/luizcarloscf/_index.md

 ## About me

-Hy there, I'm an electrical engineering undergraduate student at [UFES](https://www.ufes.br/).
+Hi there, I'm an electrical engineering undergraduate student at [UFES](https://www.ufes.br/).
 In 2018, I joined some research groups at [LabVisio](https://viros.ufes.br/).
 Some research topics are:

 - Cloud computing
 - Computer vision